Alex Soto: Biography

 Soto was born in San Juan, Puerto Rico, the son of Julio Soto Cosme and Carmen Hernández Coriano.
 He had two sisters, Magali and Ivette, and a brother, Denis.
 Since a very young age, he found work as an actor in Puerto Rican theatre, and during the 2000s, he gained popular exposure on the famed television show, Minga y Petraca, playing "Tomasa", a neighborhood lady.

 In 2002, Soto portrayed a drag queen in a theater play named Vidas de Herejes, which was a hit play.
 He reprised the role when the play returned to the theaters during 2004 and 2010.

 Health problems

 Soto suffered from diabetes and obesity.
 In 2012, he had his right leg amputated.
 He flew from Puerto Rico to Boston, Massachusetts in late 2014, both to be near his sister and to be hospitalized there for diabetes and for an infection on his amputated leg.

-Soto suffered a fatal heart attack at the hospital in Springfield, Massachusetts on the evening of April 9, 2015.
+Soto suffered a fatal heart attack at the Baystate Medical Center in Springfield, Massachusetts on the evening of April 9, 2015.